Shin Yu-bin

 Shin Yu-bin (Korean: 신유빈; born 5 July 2004) is a South Korean table tennis player.

+Her father, a former table tennis player, operated a table tennis club, and she naturally started playing the sport around the age of four or five.
+She showed early promise and was regarded as a table tennis prodigy during her elementary school years, joining the national reserve team.
+In 2019, at the age of 14 years, 11 months, and 16 days, she became the youngest player ever selected for the South Korean national team.
+Since then, she has established herself as one of the leading figures in South Korean table tennis in the 2020s.

 Career

 2019

 She competed in the 2019 ITTF World Tour Grand Finals in the mixed doubles event with Cho Dae-seong.
 They were knocked out in the quarterfinals by Xu Xin and Liu Shiwen, 0–3.
 She also participated in the 2019 Asian Table Tennis Championships in both the women's singles and the mixed doubles, winning against the much higher ranked Cheng I-ching in the round of 32, 3–2, but lost to Feng Tianwei in the round of 16, 0–3 in the women's singles.
 In the mixed doubles, she competed with Cho Dae-seong.
 They were knocked out in the quarterfinals by Wang Chuqin and Sun Yingsha, 1–3.

 Also in 2019, she won the mixed doubles with Cho Dae-seong in the Czech Open, becoming the youngest person to win a mixed doubles title in the ITTF World Tour at 15 years, 50 days.
 They won against Jun Mizutani and Mima Ito in the finals, 3–2.